hexcamp/hexcamp-dns/README.md

 - `--udp <socket>` sets the sockets (address and port to listen on) for UDP packets.
 If nothing is specified, it defaults to `0.0.0.0:1053`.
 - `--tcp <socket>` sets the sockets to listen for TCP connections.
-- `--domain <domain>` sets the domain that we want to serve DNS requests for, it defaults to `dnsfun.dev`.
+- `--domain <domain>` sets the domain that we want to serve DNS requests for, it defaults to `dnsfun.hex.camp`.

 The [clap](https://docs.rs/clap) crate with the `derive` feature is very neat: we have a full declarative command-line parser in only 20 or so lines of Rust.
 This is all made possible because of the `#[derive(Parser)]` -- this turns a Rust struct into a definition for command-line options.
 Any member of the field becomes a flag.
 If you add a field that is `Option<String>`, it becomes an optional flag.
 If you have a field that is a `Vec<String>`, you can pass it multiple times.